Below is a list of commonly asked questions about PFAS. If you have any more please get in touch and we can try to answer them for you!

 Should I throw out my Teflon pans?

-How do I test my drinking water for PFAS?
+Can I test my drinking water for PFAS?

-How do I test my blood for PFAS?
+Can I test my blood for PFAS?